 A community cat is defined as an unowned, free-roaming cat that lives outdoors.
-To effectively manage the nuisance behaviors of free-roaming cats in our community, such as breeding, spraying and fighting, the Animal Humane Society takes a two-pronged approach:
+To effectively manage the nuisance behaviors of free-roaming cats in our community, such as breeding, spraying and fighting, Animal Humane Society takes a two-pronged approach:

 - Trap, Neuter, and Return (TNR) is a comprehensive effort within specific communities to humanely trap, sterilize and return these free-roaming cats to the community, which significantly reduces the number of kittens born in these areas.